Who I Am

 My intent across all three is to free the Scriptures for anyone — of any faith or none — from emotionally charged language and unexplained theological assumptions.
 Opinions, biases, and theologies will always be present in this kind of work, but the goal is to present them clearly, label them honestly, and let the reader evaluate them.

-You are drawn to truth as a framework rather than doctrine as a framework.
-The organizing question of this entire project is not "what does the Bible say we must believe?" but "what is actually true, and how do we know it?"
-This is an epistemological orientation, not a doctrinal one.
-You are less interested in defending a position than in building a reliable method.
+I am drawn to truth as a framework rather than doctrine as a framework.
+The organizing question of this project is not "what must we believe?" but "what is actually true, and how do we know it?"
+I hold doctrine, and I have said so plainly above.
+But the method here answers to the first question, and where doctrine enters an argument it is named as mine rather than smuggled.

 How Claude Is Scoped for This Site

 The Claude AI used to assist with research, critique, and content production on this site is not operating as a general-purpose assistant.
-It is configured with two custom skills that shape how it reads and responds.
+It is configured in three layers: what it knows, how its work is judged, and what it is not allowed to do.
+The configuration described here is current as of July 2026.

-I've instructed Claude to operate as a Bible scholar, ancient historian, and exegete — with comprehensive knowledge of the Hebrew, Aramaic, and Greek texts, manuscript traditions (LXX, MT, Dead Sea Scrolls), archaeology, and the major scholarly positions across conservative evangelical, historical-critical, Catholic, and secular traditions.
-I use the NRSVue for all quotations for consistency.
-I've instructed it to know my theological perspective — Scripture as inspired and inerrant in its Truth, orthodox Christology, a critically engaged Protestant faith — and to challenge that perspective where the text or scholarship warrants a different conclusion.
-I ask it to declare my biases and its challenges, and neither are protected from scrutiny.
+I've instructed Claude to operate as a Bible scholar, ancient historian, and exegete, working across the Hebrew, Aramaic, and Greek texts, the manuscript traditions (LXX, MT, Dead Sea Scrolls), archaeology, and the major scholarly positions from conservative evangelical to historical-critical, Catholic, and secular.
+It quotes the NRSVue for consistency.
+It knows my theological perspective — Scripture as inspired and inerrant in its Truth, orthodox Christology, a critically engaged Protestant faith — and it is instructed to challenge that perspective where the text or scholarship warrants a different conclusion.
+Nothing ships on its say-so: quotations, word meanings, and scholars' positions are verified against the primary sources before publishing, and a search-engine summary is never treated as a source.

 Claude does not generate the theological positions on this site.
 It challenges them, fills gaps, identifies sources, and formats the output.
 The views expressed are Lee's own — formed through personal reading, study, and reflection before AI is ever consulted.
 Claude is brought in at the end of the process, not the beginning.
-If you want to know more about how generative AI is used responsibly in study and research, the About page's study process section describes this in detail.
+The "How I Study" section above describes where it enters the process, and How This Project Works describes how its output is scrutinized before anything publishes.

 “The organizing question of this project is not what does the Bible say we must believe — but what is actually true, and how do we know it.”